stephenkyang/tp/docs/DeveloperGuide.md

 Flow of the DepositCommand:
 1. DepositCommand calls execute(), which tries and find which command will be parsed.
 2. getDeposits() is called to find the Deposit[] from the Data class.
-3. DepositCommand then calls the method in DepositAction that matches the command parsed
+3. DepositCommand then calls the method in DepositAction that matches the actions parsed
 4. Within DepositAction, the action is done manipulating the DepositList, if necessary
-5. Within Deposit Action, the class DepositUIResponse is called to show a success/error message to the user
+5. Within Deposit Action, the class DepositUIResponse is called to show an output depending on the action to the user
-6. After DepositList is sucessfully manipulated and a text reponse is given, DepositCommand exits.
+6. After DepositList is sucessfully manipulated (if necessary) and a text reponse is given, DepositCommand exits.

 ### Design & Implementation of the Deposit Feature